jetsonhacks/bootFromExternalStorage/README.md

  * nvidia-l4t-jetson-multimedia-api
  * nvidia-opencv

- The script installs other packages, so that the configuration matches the default SD Card installation.
+ The script installs other packages, to match the default SD Card installation.
 These include:

  * libtbb-dev
  * uff-converter-tf